 After you create a Horizon virtual apps collection in Workspace ONE Access, log in to Horizon Console and configure SAML authentication on the Horizon Connection Server instances to allow users to launch Horizon desktops and applications using single sign-on.
-When SAML authentication is configured, users logged into Workspace ONE can launch their remote Horizon desktops and applications from the Intelligent Hub app or portal without going through a second login procedure.
+When SAML authentication is configured, users logged into the Intelligent Hub app or portal can launch their remote Horizon desktops and applications without going through a second login procedure.

 You must configure SAML authentication on at least one Horizon Connection Server instance in a pod.
-Configuring SAML authentication on all instances in the pod is recommended.
+The best practice is to configure SAML authentication on all instances in the pod.

-If SAML authentication is disabled on some of the Horizon Connection Server instances in a pod, Workspace ONE Access uses the other instances for sync.
-However, ensure that any instance that has SAML authentication disabled is not used for launch, otherwise users cannot launch Horizon desktops or applications.
+If SAML authentication is not configured on some of the Horizon Connection Server instances in a pod, Workspace ONE Access uses the other instances for sync.
+However, make sure that any instance that does not have SAML authentication configured is not used for launch, otherwise users cannot launch Horizon desktops or applications.
 Do not use the instance as the Client Access FQDN or, if the Client Access FQDN points to a load balancer, as one of the nodes on the load balancer.

-If SAML authentication is disabled on all the Horizon Connection Server instances in the pod, sync fails.
+If none of the Horizon Connection Server instances in the pod have SAML authentication configured, sync fails.

 - Log in to Horizon Console as a user that has the Administrators role.